Automatic Dataset Annotation to Learn CNN Pore Description for Fingerprint Recognition: Experiments and results

 \section{Experiments and results}

-To validate our method, we conduct experiments of both pore detection and pore description.
-In all of them, we use the Hong Kong Polytechnic University High-Resolution-Fingerprint (hereon PolyU-HRF) dataset~\cite{direct-pore}, the public benchmark for high-resolution fingerprint recognition.
+We use the PolyU-HRF dataset~\cite{direct-pore}, the public benchmark for high-resolution fingerprint recognition, for our experiments.

-With our pore detection experiments, we aim to measure how our method fares against previously proposed methods.
-They are conducted using the protocol proposed by the state-of-the-art approach, which we also attempt to reproduce~\cite{su-pores-deep}.

-For fingerprint recognition, our end-objective with this paper, we conduct experiments to (1) compare our results to previous methods, and (2) determine if found differences are due to the improvement of our descriptors.
-To assess (2), we conduct an ablation study, keeping the entire method unchanged except for the used pore descriptors, which we replace for each descriptor used in the literature, comparing the observed changes.
+We conduct experiments to (1) compare our results to previous methods, and (2) determine if found differences are due to improved descriptors.
+To assess (2), we conduct an ablation study, keeping the entire matching method unchanged except for the used pore descriptors.
+We replace the proposed descriptors for each descriptor previously used in the literature, comparing the observed changes.

-All our neural networks are optimized using mini-batch Stochastic Gradient Descent (SGD) with early stopping and our code uses Tensorflow~\cite{tf}, NumPy~\cite{np}, and OpenCV~\cite{opencv}.
-We make all the code required to reproduce our experiments, alongside trained models, publicly available.
+The pore description CNN is optimized using Stochastic Gradient Descent (SGD)~\cite{sgd} with early stopping.
+Our implementation uses Tensorflow~\cite{tf}, NumPy~\cite{np}, and OpenCV~\cite{opencv}.
+We make all the code required to train the CNN and to reproduce our experiments, alongside the trained model, publicly available.